|

 fragrant flowers; corollas are about 8mm in diameter, tube parts are

-6-7mm long, tips cleft in five, and open flat.
+6-7mm long, tips are cleft into five, and open flat.
 Bloom time:

 May-August. |